 About

-I am a doctoral student in Sociology at the University of Michigan.
-My research interests include social determinants of health, chronic disease epidemiology, social epidemiology, Bayesian inference, and mixed-methods approaches.
-Currently, I study how chronic health outcomes are shaped by mechanisms of social and economic inequality experienced throughout the lifecourse.
+I am a doctoral candidate in Sociology at the University of Michigan.
+My methodological areas include chronic disease epidemiology, demography, Bayesian inference, and mixed-methods.
+I am interested in how non-communicable disease onset and severity over the life course is shaped by mechanisms of social, economic, and spatial inequality.

-Prior to coming to Michigan, I received my MPH from Yale University, where I investigated how non-communicable disease morbidity is affected by climate change, as well as how climate change policy approaches and prioritization of climate policies differ between state structures.
-I was born and raised in Honolulu, Hawaiʻi.
-My undergraduate degree in sociology at the University of Hawaiʻi at Mānoa.
+Prior to coming to Michigan, I received my MPH from Yale University, where I was trained in epidemiological methods and investigated how non-communicable disease morbidity is affected by climate change using a mixed-method design.
+I received my undergraduate degree in sociology from the University of Hawaiʻi at Mānoa.
+I was born, raised, and (primarly) educated in Honolulu, Hawaiʻi.